cmh25/conway/README.md

 Conway's game of life

-Multithreaded conway's game of life in win32.
-Uses direct2d.
-Good example of rebar control, status bar updating, and dialog box with subclassed controls.
+Multithreaded conway's game of life in win32+direct2d.
+Good examples of rebar control, status bar updating, and dialog box with subclassed controls.